-Collaborative storytelling can feel like a high wire act… a story could fall flat from a lack of sufficient drama or get too wild to make any sense, either way failing to hit the goal of providing optimally compelling input to students.
+Collaborative storytelling can feel like a high wire act.
+Stories often fall flat from a lack of sufficient drama or they get too wild to make any sense, either way failing to hit the goal of providing optimally compelling input to students.
 How do you strike a perfect balance?
 A solid story script makes a great safety net!

 the boss yells

 Gabi works in Disney World.
 She drives the Monorail, but she sleeps all the time.
 The boss yells because Gabi is lazy.
 He says, “Gabi!
 You are lazy!”
 “So what?” says Gabi.
 The boss says, “You are fired!”

 Now Gabi works at a recycling center.
 She sleeps in the trash can.
 The boss yells because Gabi is lazy.
 He says, “Gabi!
 You are lazy!”
 “So what?” says Gabi.
 The boss says, “You are fired!”